EDUCATION

 4. Stony Brook University

-Stony Brook University’s FNP program prepares nurses as expert providers of primary health care to individuals across the lifespan in a variety of health care settings.
+Stony Brook University’s FNP program prepares nurses as expert providers of primary health care to individuals across the lifespan in various health care settings.
 The primary focus of the program is to prepare the graduate to manage common acute and chronic health problems through health promotion, maintenance, supervision, and restoration.

 • Degree Awarded: MSN